metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `node_selector` (Map of String) NodeSelector is the simplest recommended form of node selection constraintand specifies a map of key-value pairs.
-For the pod to be eligibleto run on a node, the node must have each of the indicated key-value pairsas labels (it can have additional labels as well).If unset, the pod(s) will be scheduled to any available node.
+- `node_selector` (Map of String) NodeSelector is the simplest recommended form of node selection constraint and specifies a map of key-value pairs.
+For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
+If unset, the pod(s) will be scheduled to any available node.
-- `tolerations` (Attributes List) Tolerations work with taints to ensure that pods are not scheduledonto inappropriate nodes.
-One or more taints are applied to a node; thismarks that the node should not accept any pods that do not tolerate thetaints.The default is an empty list.See https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/for additional details. (see [below for nested schema](#nestedatt--spec--contour--node_placement--tolerations))
+- `tolerations` (Attributes List) Tolerations work with taints to ensure that pods are not scheduled onto inappropriate nodes.
+One or more taints are applied to a node; this marks that the node should not accept any pods that do not tolerate the taints.
+The default is an empty list.
+See https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/ for additional details. (see [below for nested schema](#nestedatt--spec--contour--node_placement--tolerations))

 <a id="nestedatt--spec--contour--node_placement--tolerations"></a>
 ### Nested Schema for `spec.contour.node_placement.tolerations`

 Optional:

 - `effect` (String) Effect indicates the taint effect to match.
-Empty means match all taint effects.When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.
+Empty means match all taint effects.
+When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.
 - `key` (String) Key is the taint key that the toleration applies to.
-Empty means match all taint keys.If the key is empty, operator must be Exists; this combination means to match all values and all keys.
+Empty means match all taint keys.
+If the key is empty, operator must be Exists; this combination means to match all values and all keys.
-- `operator` (String) Operator represents a key's relationship to the value.Valid operators are Exists and Equal.
-Defaults to Equal.Exists is equivalent to wildcard for value, so that a pod cantolerate all taints of a particular category.
+- `operator` (String) Operator represents a key's relationship to the value.
+Valid operators are Exists and Equal.
+Defaults to Equal.
+Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.
-- `toleration_seconds` (Number) TolerationSeconds represents the period of time the toleration (which must beof effect NoExecute, otherwise this field is ignored) tolerates the taint.
-By default,it is not set, which means tolerate the taint forever (do not evict).
-Zero andnegative values will be treated as 0 (evict immediately) by the system.
+- `toleration_seconds` (Number) TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.
+By default, it is not set, which means tolerate the taint forever (do not evict).
+Zero and negative values will be treated as 0 (evict immediately) by the system.
-- `value` (String) Value is the taint value the toleration matches to.If the operator is Exists, the value should be empty, otherwise just a regular string.
+- `value` (String) Value is the taint value the toleration matches to.
+If the operator is Exists, the value should be empty, otherwise just a regular string.